Superconvergence phenomenon in Wiener chaoses

-This estimate could be generalized to random variables.
+This estimate could be generalized to random vectors.
 It would be interesting and useful to derive an explicit expression for the quantities $\alpha_p$ and $C_p$.
-This rather demanding task falls beyond the scope of this article, and could be explores in further contributions.
+This rather demanding task falls beyond the scope of this article, and could be explored in further contributions. \end{enumerate}